dairycultist/BotChip/README.md

 ---

-behaviour tree with interrupts for input (video/audio)
+behaviour state tree with interrupts for input (video/audio)
+- sleep (i.e. keeping the screen off to prevent burn-in)
+- actively in conversation (i.e. the state it enters right after responding)
+- idly looking around curiously/watching you for a while without dialogue

 Upon recieving and parsing video/audio input, BotChip performs **request prediction** (entirely algorithmic, no AI) to determine 1) if it constitutes an interrupt and 2) if it is, how to respond.